 Dependent Personality Disorder

-Defined/identified by the need to be taken care of by other people, which can cause atypically submissive and dependent behavior.
+Dependent personality disorder is defined/identified by the need to be taken care of by other people, which can cause atypically submissive and dependent behavior.

 Obsessive-Compulsive Personality Disorder

-Defined/identified by preoccupation with control and a focus on perfectionism and orderliness that impairs the ability to participate in/complete typical daily tasks.
+Obsessive-compulsive personality disorder is defined/identified by preoccupation with control and a focus on perfectionism and orderliness that impairs the ability to participate in/complete typical daily tasks.

-Impact of Untreated Borderline Personality Disorder
+Impact of Untreated Personality Disorders

 • Difficult relationships with family